 The Challenge of Controlling Moisture Content on a Small Scale

 With large scale wood pellet production plants, they have a lot of equipment and a lot of automation.
-For instance, they can have equipment such as infrared moisture meters constantly scanning the raw material to asses its moisture content.
+For instance, they can have equipment such as infrared moisture meters constantly scanning the raw material to measure its moisture content.
 They then have large batch mixers which help to prepare the raw material to the ideal moisture content.
 Using peristaltic pumps if they need to add moisture they can precisely add in just enough moisture to produce good quality wood pellets very consistently.

 On a small scale, the wood pellet making process is very different.
 Infrared moisture meters are not viable due to their cost.
-There are various handheld moisture meters on the market, however, you have to be careful.
+There are various handheld moisture meters on the market.
+However, you have to be careful.
 Some moisture meters do not produce accurate results for sawdust and wood chips.
 On a small scale often the best option is the dry weight test.

 What is the Dry Weight Moisture Test?

 First, you need some accurate weigh scales that can measure grams (g).
 I appreciate not everyone uses the metric system, using a weigh scale that can accurately measure ounces is also suitable.
-Measure out 100g (remember to discount the weight of your container).
+Measure out 100g of material (remember to discount the weight of your container).
 You then need to dry the material on a low to moderate heat source.
 You can use a microwave if you’re careful.
 Frequently measure the weight of the raw material until its weight remains constant.
 Once its weight stops dropping you have then reached 0% moisture.
 The difference in weight from start to finish is the percentage (%) of moisture the raw material contains.

 So for example, if your raw material now weighs 88g the difference from 100g is 12g.
-Therefore the moisture percentage of the raw material is 12%.
+Therefore, the moisture percentage of the raw material is 12%.
 For many woody biomass materials 12% moisture content is often the perfect moisture content to make wood pellets.
 However, we will get onto that later.
 One word of caution when drying the raw material.
 Make sure you do not go beyond 0% moisture and start to burn the raw material.
 This will mess up the calculation and make it appear that the raw material contains more moisture than it really does.

-Is 12% Moisture Content Perfect for Making Wood Pellets?
+Why is 12% Moisture Content Perfect for Making Wood Pellets?

 Quite often I’ve found that a consistently prepared woody biomass raw material at 12% moisture produces the best results.
 Now consistency is another important aspect of the pellet making process.
 For instance, let’s say the batch is fairly consistent at 12% moisture, but there is a pocket of the material above or below this.
 Well, when that pocket of material enters the pellet mill a couple of things could happen.